metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `hidden` (Boolean) Hide the KVM hypervisor from standard MSR based discovery.
-Defaults to false
+- `hidden` (Boolean) Hide the KVM hypervisor from standard MSR based discovery.Defaults to false

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--pvspinlock"></a>